-Unacceptable Acceptable Good Excellent Incomplete bibliographic information that does not permit traceability; so many errors in style and punctuation as to make Citations have full bibliographic information that permits traceability; there may be inconsistency in style and Citations are consistent, with full bibliographic information that permits traceability; there may be errors of Citations meet journal standards of accuracy, consistency and punctuation. information unusable. errors of punctuation. punctuation.
+Unacceptable Acceptable Good Excellent Incomplete bibliographic information that Citations have full bibliographic Citations are consistent, with full Citations meet journal standards does not permit traceability; so many information that permits traceability; bibliographic information that permits of accuracy, consistency and errors in style and punctuation as to make there may be inconsistency in style and traceability; there may be errors of punctuation. information unusable. errors of punctuation. punctuation.
 Excellent Unacceptable Acceptable Good